 Chia seeds are excellent energy source and they’re packed with omega-3 and omega-6.
 These essential fatty acids can help to combat fatigue and inflammation in the body.
 Plus, they help regulate your glands, so that you’re less likely to feel sluggish.

 They’re a natural source of protein and fibre, which means the energy they provide is regulated by the body and you can be confident you won’t have a sugar slump an hour after enjoying them.

 Chia seeds have a mild, nutty flavour, which goes well with many dishes.
 A popular way to get your chia fix in the morning is by soaking the seeds in almond milk to make chia pudding as a substitute for overnight oats.
 You can also sprinkle them in granola, or on top of apples spread with peanut butter.

 Take a look at this tasty Chia pudding recipe for some more inspiration.

 It may make you think of chewing gum, but peppermint is a great natural energy source as it encourages an increase of oxygen to the brain.
 This, in turn, can fire up your brain cells and make them alert, helping you to feel fresh and awake.

 Even just the smell of peppermint oil can give you these great benefits.
 Try dabbing a little on your temples and feel the effects!

+You might be wondering what the best way is to eat peppermint, as it’s probably not one that usually appears on your shopping list, but it’s actually easier than you might think.
 For a simple pick-me-up, keep bags of peppermint tea handy to brew when your energy is low.

 Though it can be tempting to get products labelled as flavoured green tea or iced green tea, these are often far from natural energy boosters.
-Artificial flavourings and added sugar may seem appealing as you get used to the plain taste of green tea, but they will hamper the benefits and may risk a sugar spike and crash.
+Artificial flavourings and added sugar may seem appealing as you get used to the plain taste of green tea, but they’ll hamper the benefits and may risk a sugar spike and crash.